FSCC Federated Hermes MDT Small Cap Core ETF

 Growth & Forward Outlook

-Connecting operational trends with market expectations, TTM revenue growth of 39.55% indicating strong organic momentum at the portfolio level, while the estimated 12-month price change of 26.63%, where consensus targets suggest reasonable upside rather than a step-change rerating.
-At 17.6%, the projected 12-month EPS growth rate is strong enough to be a primary driver of the forward investment case rather than a peripheral supporting detail.
+Connecting operational trends with market expectations, TTM revenue growth of 43.38% indicating strong organic momentum at the portfolio level, while the estimated 12-month price change of 23.87%, where consensus targets suggest reasonable upside rather than a step-change rerating.
+At 5.1%, projected EPS growth is present and positive — not a standout catalyst, but a stabilizing element in the overall forward picture.
 Operating momentum and analyst expectations are related but distinct — the former is backward-looking by nature, the latter inherently speculative.
 Against that backdrop, the more durable question is whether operating trends can be sustained long enough for analyst expectations to be validated.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion